sympy/sympy/doc/src/modules/matrices/matrices.rst

     [          ]
     [1  0  1  0]

-There are also a couple of special constructors for quick matrix construction - ``eye`` is the identity matrix, ``zeros`` and ``ones`` for matrices of all zeros and ones, respectively, and ``diag`` to put matrices or elements along the diagonal:
+There are also a couple of special constructors for quick matrix construction:
+``eye`` is the identity matrix, ``zeros`` and ``ones`` for matrices of all zeros and ones, respectively, and ``diag`` to put matrices or elements along the diagonal: